-Design Technology - Food at Key Stage 3
+Design Technology - Cooking and nutrition at Key Stage 3

-The study of Design Technology Food in Year 8 includes the continued development of a broad range of practical skills, techniques and learning how to use equipment and standard recipes to develop, plan and cook meals hygienically and safely.
-The students develop their understanding of healthy eating relating to a balanced diet, the nutritional needs of different groups in society and the factors affecting food choice and how to take these into account when planning, preparing and cooking meals and products.
-They also develop their awareness of food preparation, including understanding the principles of food safety and knowing the hygienic procedures to follow when preparing, cooking and storing food including high risk foods.
-Students continue to develop the use of the key concepts of design and technology – designing and making, cultural understanding, creativity and critical understanding.
-This will be achieved by a range of activities and projects including the bread project, a hygiene extension project and a cultural fusion project.
+The study of Cooking and Nutrition in Year 8 includes the continued development of a broad range of practical skills, techniques and learning how to use equipment and standard recipes to develop, plan and cook meals hygienically and safely.
+The students will develop their understanding of healthy eating relating to a balanced diet, the nutritional needs of different groups in society and the factors affecting food choice.
+The students will also develop their understanding of food safety when preparing, cooking and storing food including high risk foods.

 GCSE in Product Design – Food